Ajazz1998/cloud-film/README.md

 # Film Cloud

-React application to browse your favorite Movies, TV shows, and actors.
+React application to search your favorite Movies, TV shows, and actors.

 [Film Cloud](https://kind-dijkstra-d6696a.netlify.app/)